 Nothing’s like a hot bowlful of green soup to warm your soul when it gets cold outside.
 Caldo verde is a quintessential Portuguese recipe that calls for kale, potatoes, chouriço sausage, collard greens, onions, and extra herbs.

-This cold-weather soup is endlessly customizable and easy to make based on your available ingredients.
+This warm soup born for fall and winter days is customizable and easy to make based on your available ingredients.
 The basic version comes together in less than an hour.
 However, if you fancy some depth to the dish, you can also use ham hocks or shanks for the soup base.

 Hearty, rich, and full of flavors, caldo verde is comfort food at its best.
 The soup is so satisfying and gets even better the next day, so it’s best that you make a huge pot and stash the rest for a couple of days.

 Recreate caldo verde to perfection from the first attempt with this stepwise guide!